laboon/ebook/text/50_writing_testable_code.md

 ## Dealing with Legacy Code

 Not everybody has had the opportunity to read an excellent book with a chapter on writing testable code.
-Many of the existing codebases out there were written by people who were not familiar with modern software engineering techniques, either through ignorance or because the techniques were not common when the code was written.
+Many existing codebases were written by people who were not familiar with modern software engineering techniques, either through ignorance or because the techniques were not common when the code was written.
 It would be foolishly optimistic to expect that people writing some FORTRAN IV code in 1966 would be using testing techniques which did not become common until the '90s.
 Code that is already existing in production, but which does not follow modern software engineering best practices and often has substandard---or even no---automated test coverage, is known as __legacy code__.

 Long story short---working with legacy code is difficult.
 There is no getting around it.
 You will be missing many of the benefits of a good testing suite; you may not be able to interact with the original developers if there are issues, ambiguities, or undocumented code; and it may be difficult to understand outdated code written in an older style.
 However, it is often necessary, especially when you are working for a company which has been writing code for a long time.
 It wouldn't make sense to rewrite millions of lines of code every time you want to add a new feature to the software suite you are already using.